 Note: This list is not ranked.

-Here are the 10 best-selling dishes of Conti's in Manila:
+Here are the 10 best-selling dishes of Conti's Menu in Manila:

-When you think of Conti’s, this cake is surely what comes to mind first.
+When you think of Conti’s cake menu, this cake is surely what comes to mind first.
 Taller than average, the Mango Bravo has picture-perfect layers of crunchy wafers, chocolate mousse, and ripe mango chunks.
 It’s intimidating to slice (lucky for you, we have a video that teaches you how to do it), but once you get everything on your plate, you have a cake that balances refreshing fruitiness with indulgent chocolatey-ness.
 Plus, the sight of this beauty is sure to turn heads at any party spread.
-It’s no wonder the Mango Bravo is one of the bestsellers at Conti’s, and is pretty much the dessert synonymous to the restaurant.
+It’s no wonder the Mango Bravo is one of the bestsellers at Conti’s and is pretty much the dessert synonymous with the restaurant.

 For chocoholics, there’s no better cake than the Choco Overload.
 While not as ubiquitous as the Mango Bravo, the decadent cake has enough of a following to get it on this list.
 With layers of moist chocolate cake plus chocolate ganache and cream, this cake is already more than enough for your cocoa cravings.
 Then to top it off, the entire cake gets drizzled with chocolate syrup in a distinctive criss-cross pattern—they don’t call it “overload” for nothing.

 Like most of the signature cakes at Conti’s, the Black Velvet Cake has a unique design that makes you go “That’s from Conti’s” when you see it.
 And with it being one of the most popular cakes at Conti’s, we’re sure you’ve seen this at a lot of parties.
 The Black Velvet is another chocoholic’s dream, with chocolate cake layered with cream cheese, a blanket of cream icing, and chocolate sprinkles all around the cake to finish it off.